carloscast1llo/Curriculum/README.md

 ## Merits

 ## Other (In coming...)
-- Driving license type B
-- English certificate type B1
+- English certificate type B2